 Specific registrants are selected to be audited for compliance with Professional Development requirements.
 Registrants should generally be selected on a random basis according to the Schedule of Audits.
 However, staff may submit a request in writing to the Audit Committee for specific registrants to be audited.
 Each such request must be accompanied with specific reasons for the request.
 The Audit Committee may approve or deny such requests.

-- Registrants selected to be audited must have completed at least one entire PDU period
+- Registrants selected to be audited must have completed at least one entire PDH period

-- Registrants will be audited for one complete PDU Period.
+- Registrants will be audited for one complete PDH Period.

 - Registrants holding multiple certifications may be simultaneously audited for each certification that they hold.

 - Certification Procedures and Standards, Article II, Section 5

 - Lists of eligible registrants (electronic format queried from database)